julianpoy/RecipeSage/README.md

 Contributor license agreement.

 When contributing or suggesting code for RecipeSage, you irrevocably grant RecipeSage all rights to that code.
 See the [CLA file](docs/CLA.md) in the repo for the complete CLA.

-# Self Hosting

-To selfhost RecipeSage, you can use the preconfigured docker-compose files available here: https://github.com/julianpoy/recipesage-selfhost

-You're welcome to configure or set up your own selfhost based on this repository, but you may run into complications.